 Strawberry Aphids (Chaetosiphon spp.): There are several species of aphids that infest strawberries.
 Adults are small (1/16” long), soft-bodied insects.
 Aphids occur on new shoots, undersides of leaves, and on buds while they are still in crown.
 Root aphids have been found on rare occasions.
-Damage occurs primarily when aphids transmit viruses from infected to non-infected plants.
-When present in great numbers, feeding can result in stunted, malformed plants.
+Aphids are primary vectors of virus diseases, transmiting viruses from infected to non-infected plants.
+Monitoring and management efforts should be undertaken when viruses are known to be a problem in the region.
+When present in great numbers, aphid feeding can result in stunted, malformed plants.

 Management: See pest management schedule for recommended materials and timing.